-This is also a fee-based group, with a sliding scale of $30-$50.
-I’m trusting you to decide what you can afford and honestly assess what the group is worth to you.
+This is also a fee-based group, $60 per session, with two slots available for those needing sliding scale.
+I’m trusting you to decide what you can afford, and communicate this to me.
 Fully expect that this may be a challenge to you, as in all likelihood your ability to assert either of these has not been encouraged!
 Each group will include six modules of two hours each, held every other week.
 After completion, a more process-oriented group is planned.

 CAUTION: This is not only an educational group, but one designed to bring out the deeper patterns that live in you physically and emotionally.
 In addition, you will be there to support or challenge each other through the activation of emotions, as well as the cognitive distortions that will inevitably arise.
 If you suspect you may not have the strength to manage, to effectively contain, and to work through difficult emotional material, talk with your individual therapist before committing to the group.
 This is not a substitute for therapy, but a useful integrative tool, or a next step to successfully completed individual therapy.
 If you do have an individual therapist, therefore, I would welcome a release of confidentiality to communicate with them to better serve your healing.

 Here are some recommendations: